-Department of Health and Human Services, Office of the Secretary, Office of Public Health and Science, President's Council on Physical Fitness and Sports.
+Department of Health and Human Services, Office of the Secretary, Office of Public Health and Science.

-Department of Health and Human Services, Hubert H. Humphrey Building, 200 Independence Avenue, SW., Washington, DC 20201.Start Further Info
+Department of Health and Human Services, Hubert H. Humphrey Building, Room 800, 200 Independence Avenue, SW., Washington, DC 20201.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 The President's Council on Physical Fitness and Sports (PCPFS) was established originally by Executive Order 10673, dated July 16, 1956.
 PCPFS was established by President Eisenhower after published reports indicated that American boys and girls were unfit compared to the children of Western Europe.
-Authorization to continue Council operations was given at appropriate intervals by subsequent Executive Orders.
-The Council has undergone two name changes and several reorganizations.
-Presently, the PCPFS is a program office located organizationally in the Office of Public Health and Science within the Office of the Secretary in the U.S. Department of Health and Human Services.
+The Council has undergone two name changes and several reorganizations since its inception.
+Authorization to continue Council operations has been given at appropriate intervals by subsequent Executive Orders.
+Authority to continue Council operations was most recently directed by Executive Order 13385, dated September 29, 2005.
+Presently, the PCPFS serves as a program office that is located organizationally in the Office of Public Health and Science within the Office of the Secretary in the U.S. Department of Health and Human Services.

 BILLING CODE 4150-35-P